 Based on how the fungus invades the hair follicles and how the body’s immune system responds, this infection is divided into the following types –

-1. Ectothrix Tinea capitis – The spores formed by the fungi are seen on the outside of the hair follicle with the penetration of the infection reaching mid-follicle level.
+- Ectothrix Hair Infection – The spores formed by the fungi are seen on the outside of the hair follicle with the penetration of the infection reaching mid-follicle level.
 Various Microsporum species and a few Trichophyton species cause ectothrix infection.
 When caused by the Microsporum, fluorescence can be observed under UV-A light or Wood’s light.
 Hair loss occurs above the scalp level in this type of the fungal infection.
 It is also called as Microsporosis.

-2. Endothrix Tinea capitis – When the spores and fungal branches have penetrated and filled the hair shafts, it is referred to as endothrix tinea capitis.
+- Endothrix Hair Infection – When the spores and fungal branches have penetrated and filled the hair shafts, it is referred to as endothrix tinea capitis.
 It is caused by different species of Trichophyton such as T. tonsurans, T. violaceum, and T. soudanense.
 No fluorescence is observed under Wood’s light or blacklight.
 Because the infection is within the hair shaft, it makes the hair brittle.
 Hair breaks just at the scalp level giving the appearance of black dots as the root of the hair remain in the follicle.
 This characteristic appearance gives it another name – Black Dot Tinea Capitis.

-3. Favus Tinea capitis – The favus type of tinea capitis is caused by Trichophyton schoenleinii.
+- Favus Tinea Capitis – The favus type of tinea capitis is caused by Trichophyton schoenleinii.
 Compared to the other types, the affected hair is not as damaged and in some cases, they even continue to grow.

 Tinea Capitis Signs And Symptoms